foundation/foundation-sites/docs/pages/accessibility.md

 ## Basic Principles

 - **Structure your document properly.** Use the right HTML tags for the job when marking up navigation, lists, links, controls, and so on.
 - **Label everything.** If a control or form element has no text label, add one.
+You can use the [visibility classes](visibility.html#accessibility) to hide labels visually while maintaining accessibility.
 Use the `alt` attribute on all images to describe what they are.
 - **Don't rely on purely visual cues.** The content of a page should make sense even if page is being read to the user, or if the user is colorblind and can't make use of color-based labeling.
 - **Make everything usable on a keyboard and mouse.** Lucky for you, all of our components work with keyboards, mice, and touch screens out of the box.